YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 # Conclusion

-This lengthy project began as a computing MA final project and has since been updated numerous times as my technical art & programming skills progress. <br/>
-After using Unreal Engine's colourblind testing feature and adding several of my own soundtracks, my jellyfish program was completed with 4 textures, 3 movements, 65 differing sliders and 4 differing buttons with a zipped file size smaller than 100MB.
+This extensive project began as my final project for a computing MA and has since undergone numerous updates as my technical art and programming skills have evolved.
+After utilizing Unreal Engine's colorblind testing feature and adding several original soundtracks, my jellyfish program was complete.
+With optimized movement equations, an API for jellyfish models and textures, an enhanced environment, numerous stored materials & movements all within a zipped file size of under 100MB, I take great pride in this project as it demonstrates essential skills in both programming and technical art.